ITP-xStory/depth2web/README.md

-# Body Tracking: Project Proposal
+# body2web: Project Proposal

-Body Tracking (final name for the tool TBD) is an Electron application that allows users to connect various body tracking devices to the web.
+body2web (final name for the tool TBD) is an Electron application that allows users to connect various body tracking devices to the web.
 This project is builds on Lisa Jamhoury's [Kinectron](http://kinectron.github.io).

-Body Tracking aims to be "device agnostic", meaning that there will be less emphasis given to the individual body tracking tools themselves, and focuses on being the aggregating hub of various body tracking tools to provide uniform data for web-based use.
+body2web aims to be "device agnostic", meaning that there will be less emphasis given to the individual body tracking tools themselves, and focuses on being the aggregating hub of various body tracking tools to provide uniform data for web-based use.
 Multiple devices can be connected to a single instance of an application to be sent over to the web to render real time graphics.

-Body Tracking will initially focus on two aspects: 1) finding a common lingo for organizing data across all body tracking devices to be implemented on the platform and 2) figuring out the best way to package the data collected and parsed to the web.
+This tool will initially focus on two aspects: 1) finding a common lingo for organizing data across all body tracking devices to be implemented on the platform and 2) figuring out the best way to package the data collected and parsed to the web.

 The project idea came to fruition during development of [The Flow Room](https://github.com/js6450/theFlowRoom), a project by Julia Irwin, Lisa Jamhoury, Jung Hyun Moon and Jiwon Shin and funded by NYU Arts Council Visual Arts Initiative.